jeffreycwitt/pl339/docs/02-the-medium-is-the-message.md

 In McLuhan's terms, it might be: we first have an idea or message, and then we simply pass that message along through a medium.

 Marx's wants to say what actually happens is more complicated.
 Our belief in the development of pure ideas or messages is naive.
-We might identify this belief as one of the "extreme contingency" which suggest I'm in complete control of my thoughts.
+We might identify this belief as one of "extreme contingency" which suggest I'm in complete control of my thoughts.

 Marx wants to challenge this and say that, in reality the life we live, the physical structures in which we carry out that life, and the economy that supports that life has dramatic effects on the ideas we conceive.